Pearl Sagar

-Pearl Sagar OBE (born 1958, Belfast, Northern Ireland) is a former politician in Northern Ireland.
+Pearl Sagar OBE (born 1958, Belfast, Northern Ireland) is a former Northern Irish politician.

+Background

 Brought up a Protestant, Sagar became a social worker in East Belfast, and married a soldier in the British Army.

 In 1996, she joined with Monica McWilliams in petitioning established political parties to include women among their candidates for the Northern Ireland Forum.
 After receiving little response, they founded the Northern Ireland Women's Coalition, to stand in the election themselves.
 Sagar was second on the party's list in East Belfast, but failed to be elected.
 However, as the party took ninth place overall in the election, it was entitled to two top-up seats, which Sagar received as the second on the Northern Ireland-wide list.

 Sagar stood unsuccessfully for Belfast City Council in 1997, and she was again unsuccessful in East Belfast in the 1998 Northern Ireland Assembly election.